Understanding Web Security

 Firewall and Intrusion Detection

 - Plesk 12.5 Firewall - We offer a robust firewall solution blocking all access apart from web traffic and sending mail.

 - Fail2Ban - Advanced real time intrusion detection and automatic blocking software.
-This allows us to actively monitor our firewall and block all brute force, DOS and DDOS activity.
+This allows us to actively monitor our firewall and block all brute force and malicious activity.